-The involvement of dependent, developmentally immature children or young person in sexual activities they do not truly comprehend, to which they are unable to give informed consent or that violate the social taboos of family roles.
+Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.